richardhenyash/perkulater/README.md

 ### Project Scope ###
 #### User Demographics ####
-* The primary users of the site will be consumers who are looking for high quality coffee beans and ground coffee for home delivery.
+* The primary users of the site will be consumers who are looking for high quality, etically sourced coffee beans and ground coffee for home delivery.
-* A simple, clean and modern looking, well layed out site with the key information being easy to find would suit this demographic.
+* A simple, clean and modern looking, well layed out site with the key information being easy to find and purchases being easy to make in a few clicks would suit this demographic.

 #### User Requirements ####
 * Simple and well layed out.
+* Visually appealing.
+* Intuitive.
 * Clean and modern looking.
 * Easy to find key information.
 * Easy to make a purchase in just a few clicks.
 * The site should inspire the consumer with the confidence to make a purchase.
+* The site should be secure as the consumer is handing over credit card information.
 * Responsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.

 #### Functional Requirements ####
 In order to determine the functional requirements of the site, the following user stories have been developed.

 #### User Stories ####
-As a **User**, I would like to be able to:
+As a **Potential Customer**, I would like to be able to:
 * Immediately understand the intent of the site.
 * View and navigate the site on all devices.
+* Learn about the coffees on offer, including a description of the flavours, so I can make an informed purchasing decision.
+* Learn about where the coffee beans are sourced from, so I can make an informed purchasing decision.
+* Understand the delivery charges, and how much I need to spend to get free delivery, so I can make an informed purchasing decision.
+* Add products to my cart, so I can make a purchase.
-* Search for products.
+* Subscribe for a regular purchase of a product.
-* Purchase products.
+* Receive confirmation of my purchase via email, so I can be confident that the purchase has been made succesfully.
-* Register on the site.
+* Register on the site, so I can make a repeat purchase more easily.
+* Contact the business with a general query.

+As a **Registered User**, I would like to be able to:
-* Sign in to my account
+* Sign in to my account.
 * Sign out of my account.
 * Recover a forgotten password.
-* View and update my personal profile.
+* View and update my personal profile, including default delivery details.
 * See a summary of my previous orders.
 * Contact the business about a specific order.
-* Contact the business with a general query.
+* Add reviews to products, to help other customers make informed purchasing decisions.

 As a **Business Owner**, I would like to be able to:
+* Incentivise customers to add reviews to products, so that other customers will feel more confident about making a purchase.
 * Add, edit and delete products.
 * Add, edit and delete product categories.
-* Add and update positive customer feedback to display.
-* Track sales data.
+* Track sales data, to inform future purchasing decisions.

 #### Constraints #####
 * Developer skill set - the Developer is currently learning **Python** and **Django**.